-A smart person dressed in a business suits with glasses who reads manuscripts all day.
+A smart person dressed in business suits with glasses who reads manuscripts all day.

 A mysterious figure who takes you to lunch, and decides whether or not she likes your next book pitch and whether to shower you with money or make you starve.

-A terrifying presence who can make you cry with one ruthless phrase written in the sidelines of your manuscript.
-For example: This Sucks.
+A terrifying presence who can make you cry with one ruthless phrase written on the sidelines of your manuscript.

 I’ve held these images in my head when I was a young writer making my way up the ranks.
 Now, I look at editors with a completely different vision.
 These are the things I now see:

 A person who suggests critical changes and rewrites of the book while relaying positivity and showering compliments to the crying writer on the other end of the email/phone.

 A person who not only needs to balance the story ARCS and details but be true to the author’s voice and vision, while always keeping the reader in mind.
 In other words, a proficient juggler.

 A person who knows every author’s hidden secret.
 Like an author’s favorite words used over, and over, and over…and over… Or the tendencies to use a phrase so much, it becomes overkill, and said editor would like to poke her eyes out with a stick.